mirajp/tweet_sentiments/README.md

-# tweet_sentiments
+# Tweet Sentiment Classifier
-NLP Final Project: Sentiment analysis of tweets (Naive Bayes and KNN)
+NLP Final Project: Sentiment analysis of tweets (using Naive Bayes and KNN)